The Ultimate Guide to Saving Money

-For the majority of people, the ability to save is more affected by how much they spend than how much they earn.
+For the majority of people, their ways to save money are more affected by how much they spend than how much they earn.
 The less you spend, the more you can save.
 If you’re finding it hard to save regularly, this statement is a simple, but powerful reminder that saving challenges usually stem from spending habits.

-Here are some ideas to boost your savings and create a cash safety net quickly:
+How to save money and create a cash safety net quickly:

-As well as exploring quick ways to increase your cash reserves, it pays to review all of your expenses and spending habits.
+As well as exploring quick ways to save money and increase your cash reserves, it pays to review all of your spending habits.

-Reducing your expenses is a great way to free up money for saving and to achieve your financial goals faster.
+A guide to saving money would be remiss without mentioning expenses.
+Reducing your household expenses is a great way to free up money for saving and to achieve your financial goals faster.
 And many people are surprised to discover that there’s spare cash hiding in their budget right now.

 Your expenses can be divided into two categories: essential and discretionary:

-Essential living expenses describes costs associated with items you can’t live without — for example, housing, transport to and from work, groceries, utilities and medicine.
+Essential living expenses describe costs associated with items you can’t live without — for example, housing, transport to and from work, groceries, utilities and medicine.

 Discretionary expenses describe your non-essential spending, such as buying new clothes or eating out.

-Don’t forget your “little” expenses.
+Make sure your guide to saving money includes “little” expenses.
 People are often shocked to learn that a large portion of their income is spent on unnecessary, discretionary items that add up to thousands of dollars a year.

 Here are some examples of cost reductions that can make a considerable difference over a year: